Msvenda/TimeManagement/BWTimeManagement/README.md

 <li><code>getFullTime()</code>: Gets the current date, time and moon phase as a string</li>
 </list>

-<p>For an example of how to use the API you can check out BWDeathChest</p>
+<p>For an example of how to use the API you can check out <a href = "https://github.com/Msvenda/DeathChest/tree/master/BWDeathChest">BWDeathChest</a></p>